pantsel/ansible-kong-examples/README.md

   - `server4`

 This structure allows for organized management and task targeting based on server categories.
 For more details on configuring Ansible inventory files, refer to the [Ansible documentation](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html).

+### inventory/group_vars/all.yml

+The variables defined in this file will be applied globally across all hosts in the inventory.

 ### Playbooks